BorysLevytskyi/DeclarativeUnitTesting/Article.md

     }
 }
 ```

 ### Builders

 A Builder object provides fluent entity creation interface as a series of chainable methods using *domain language*.
 This means that builder should not contain a chainable method per entity property but rather method per entity aspect.
-Builder should not provide interface where object might be created in the inconsistent state.
+It should not provide interface where object might be created in the inconsistent state.

 Fo example if starting of the `Sprint` means setting up `StartedAt` and `StartedByUserId` properties then respective `SprintBuilder` should provide single